idvitos/mocha/README.md

 - Create folder for tests and move to folder ($ mkdir MochaProject / $ cd MochaProject)

-- Run - $ npm int
+- Run - $ npm init

 - Configure Package.json file according to your needs